AfsaneHeydari/AutoEncoder-based-communication-system-simulation/README.md

 # AutoEncoder-based-communication-system-simulation
-These codes aim to model a communication system  by AutoEncoders and simulate its authentication based on Hanzo papers
+These codes aim to model a communication system  by AutoEncoders and simulate its authentication based on Hanzo papers.
+The main paper is
+'Learning-Aided Physical Layer Authentication as an Intelligent Process' by He Fang, Xianbin Wang, Lajos Hanzo.

+In this simulation the whole communication system is modeled by an AutoEncoder :
+The transmiter is modeled by encoding layers,
+The Receiver is modeled by decoding layers,
+The channel is modeled by GaussianNoise layer.

+Data is generated randomly, and spoofing data is simulated by adding guassian noise, to the data which is recieved from transmiter
+(the output of encoding layers).

+At the end intelligent Auth Algorithm is implemented by computing RSS(Recieved Signal Strength).